A small dog is walking down a street in Goree, Dakar

 What Places Outside of Dakar Should I Visit?

-Venture beyond Dakar to explore nearby cities like Petit Cote, Saint Louis, and Sine Saloum for a deeper immersion into Senegal’s diverse landscapes and cultures.
+I highly recommend exploring beyond Dakar to nearby cities like Petit Cote, Saint Louis, and Sine Saloum for a deeper immersion into Senegal’s diverse landscapes and cultures.
 If you have enough time for a flight, I recommend going to Casamance for the rainforest or Lompoul for desert camping.

 Skip Air Senegal